yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 ```

-Finally, we can assemble attention and mlps into a transformer block!
+Finally, we can assemble attention and mlps into a transformer block ...

 ```python
 def transformer_block(inp, block_params):